crim-ca/pydggsapi/README.md

 User Configurations:

- - Collections : to define a collection with meta data, how to access the data and which dggrs it support.
+ - Collections : to define a collection with meta data, how to access the data (collection provider) and which dggrs it support (dggrs provider).

 System configurations:

- - Collection Providers : A data access implementation for accessing the data.
+ - Collection Providers : Implementation to access the data.
- - DGGRS  providers : A dggrs implementation to support API endpoint operations
+ - DGGRS  providers :  Implementation to support API endpoint operations for DGGS

-Each data collection must be already formatted  in one of the supported DGGRS implementation (like at least one columns to represent the zone ID)
+Each data collection must be already formatted  in one of the supported DGGRS implementation (ie. at least one columns to represent the zone ID)

-#### An example on Collections definition (in TinyDB):
+#### An example for Collections definition (in TinyDB):

 The below example on collections defines :